fu4303/eleventy-picture-gallery/src/index.md

 title: 'Eleventy Picture Gallery'
 layout: 'layouts/gallery.html'
 intro:
-    main: 'A Picture gallery with Eleventy'
+    main: 'A Lorem Picsum gallery with Eleventy'
     summary: 'Eleventy fetches the images at build time and creates a static page!'
 ---